 U.S. Government obligations, money market instruments, and other debt instruments having 60 days or less remaining until maturity generally are valued at amortized cost.
 Debt instruments having a greater remaining maturity will be valued on the basis of prices obtained from an independent pricing service or at the mean between the bid and ask prices from a dealer maintaining an active market in that security.
 The value of the Funds' investments in convertible bonds is determined primarily by obtaining valuations from independent pricing services based on readily available bid quotations or, if quotations are not available, by methods which include various considerations such as yields or prices of securities of comparable quality, coupon, maturity and type; indications as to values from dealers; and general market conditions.
 Other inputs used by an independent pricing service to value convertible bonds generally include underlying stock data, conversion premiums, listed bond and preferred stock prices and other market information which may include benchmark curves, trade execution data, and sensitivity analysis, when available.
-Money market instruments held by the Funds with a remaining maturity of 60 days or less are valued at amortized cost, which approximates fair value.
 Open-end investment companies, including securities lending collateral invested in registered investment company money market funds, are valued at their NAV each day.

 Non-U.S. equity securities are valued on the basis of their most recent closing market prices and translated into U.S. dollars at the NAV Calculation Time except under the circumstances described below.
 Most foreign markets close before the NAV Calculation Time.
 For securities primarily traded in the Far East, for example, the most recent closing prices may be as much as 15 hours old at the NAV Calculation Time.
-As a result, the Adviser may use a third-party pricing service to assist in determining fair value of foreign securities.
+As a result, the Adviser uses a third-party pricing service to assist in determining fair value of foreign securities.
 This service utilizes a systematic methodology in making fair value estimates.
 The Adviser may also fair value securities in other situations, for example, when a particular foreign market is closed but the Funds are open.
 The Adviser cannot predict how often it will use closing prices and how often it will adjust those prices.
 As a means of evaluating its fair value process, the Adviser routinely compares closing market prices, the next day's opening prices in the same markets, and the adjusted prices.
 Other mutual funds may adjust the prices of their securities by different amounts.